CCBDA-UPC/Assignments-2025/Lab06.md

 > [!caution]
 > Once you close your Learner Lab session, some services continue executing and affecting your budget.
-> The aprox. cost for AWS RDS is 50 cents per day.
+> The aproximate cost for AWS RDS is 50 cents per day.
 > Check [AWS Billing and Cost Management ](https://us-east-1.console.aws.amazon.com/costmanagement) to know more details on your expenditure.